-Writing Guidelines for Open 3D Engine Documentation
+Writing Guidelines for O3DE Documentation

 The Open 3D Engine (O3DE) documentation project serves a global audience.
 These guidelines help make your writing accessible to everyone.

-Keep adjectives and adverbs close to the words they modify.
+Adjectives and adverbs: Keep adjectives and adverbs close to the words they modify.

 Do Don’t First, select the entity.
 Select the entity first. … to quickly build proxy geometry. … to build proxy geometry quickly.